Wjnnje/Python_for_data_analysis/README.md

 - Random Forest Classifier
 - Extra Trees Classifier

+We also tried using a KNN model, which we were familiar with, to no avail.

 We then used GridSearchCV to find the best hyperparameters, which gave us :
 - LGBM Classifier {boosting_type='gbdt', max_depth= -1, num_leaves= 37}
 - Random Forest Classifier {criterion='gini', n_estimators=106}
 - Extra Trees Classifier {criterion='entropy', n_estimators= 130}
+- KNN {'n_neighbors': 6, 'p': 1}

 We then evaluated the accuracy of each optimized model :
 - LGBM Classifier (~0.80)